bitdeli/bitdeli-docs/src/overview.rst

 A profile is a `JSON <http://json.org>`_ object.
 The exact structure (schema) of the object depends on the data source and the profile script linked to the card.
-The available profile schemas are documented in :ref:`profile-scripts`.
+The available profile schemas are documented in :ref:`data-sources`.

 Note that a profile may contain fields whose name start with a non-alphanumeric character such as `_` or `$`.
 These fields contain metadata about the profile which is used by Bitdeli internally.